ChristinaHsu88/Chatty-App/README.md

 ### Usage

-Clone the boilerplate and create your own git repo.
+Fork and clone the Chatty App

 ```
-git clone git@github.com:lighthouse-labs/react-simple-boilerplate.git
+git clone git@github.com:ChristinaHsu88/Chatty-App.git
-cd react-simple-boilerplate
+cd chattyApp
-git remote rm origin
-git remote add origin [YOUR NEW REPOSITORY]
-# Manually update your package.json file
 ```

-Install the dependencies and start the server.
+Install the dependencies on package.json file and start the server (see the following):

 ```
 npm install